-Yesterday, I got so wrapped up being flabbergasted by two races, a week apart, feeling so different (even though my time was only 121 seconds different between them), that I kind of neglected to tell the “story” of the race.
+Yesterday, I got so wrapped up being flabbergasted by two races – a week apart – feeling so different (even though my time was only 121 seconds different between them), that I kind of neglected to tell the story of the race.

 Before the race started, I heard an engine revving like crazy.
 I think maybe they had a car drive out in front of everyone to start the race, but I couldn’t see it.
 It was weird, because I didn’t feel as though I was all that far back.
-(As I said yesterday, I’m pretty sure there were fewer than 2,000 people in this race.)
+(As I said, I’m pretty sure there were fewer than 2,000 people in this race.)

 Uh, okay, the race is starting?
-As I got closer to the start line, I saw the clock going and people speeding up, so yeah, I guess the race is starting!
+As I got closer to the start line, I saw the clock going and people speeding up.
+So yeah, I guess the race is starting!

-Our first mile was around a big part of the track.
-It was funny because the first thing everyone saw was mile marker 12.
+In the first mile, it was a little hilarious that the first thing everyone saw was mile marker 12.
 (The course was a loop, so we’d be coming back that way.)
 There were lots of varied reactions as people passed it, and a whole lot of people reacted.

-Something that I found interesting about running around a track is that the strategy changes.
+Something I found interesting about running around a track is that the strategy changes.
 (At least mine did, and judging by the people around me, theirs did too.)

 After we ran through the Charlotte Motor Speedway, we ran out and around to the ZMax Dragway.
 Going into and coming out of the dragway, the Army band was playing for us.
-Remember Stan who gave me that floss the night before?
-There he was rocking the mic.
+(Remember Stan who gave me that floss the night before?
+There he was rocking the mic.)

 Mile 8 or 9 was one big hill running back toward the speedway.
 We had an awesome marching band and color guard cheering us on.

-I had some good conversations with other various runners/walkers as I kept trucking along.
+I had some good conversations with various runners/walkers as I kept trucking along.
 One woman commented, “It doesn’t get any easier.”